Unit 9 Vocabulary: Fine Dining

 UK

-dietary requests
+Dietary requests

 any information regarding a diner's allergies, intolerances or preferences when it comes to food